mkg20001/gitlab-artifacts-server/README.md

 # gitlab-artifacts-server

-A simple server that service artifacts for a specific branch of a project
+A simple server that serves artifacts for a specific branch of a project

 ## Usage